raul23/LyricsScraping/README.md

 ## Dependencies
 * `Python 3.7`
 * `BeautifulSoup` : for parsing the lyrics webpages
-* `requests` : for requesting the HTML content of a lyrics webpage
+* `requests` : for requesting the HTML content of lyrics webpages
 * `yaml` : for reading configuration files (e.g. logging)

 ## Set environment variables